rgrannell1/kea/README.md

 ## 4 Contributing

-Arrow is an extremely large project, so contributions are welcome, particularily in the following areas:
+I'm (as of November 2013) working on **Arrow** alone.
+However, the library is very large and I feel that it would benefit from community contribution, ranging from feedback to active development.

 #### 4.1 Library Development
 * developing a stable function decorator that behaves like haskell's autocurrying.
 * improving efficiency and composability of functions.
-* improving exception handing within arrow.
+* improving exception handing within **Arrow**.

 #### 4.2 Tools Development
 * Improving the ```forall``` testing tool, and test case generators.